 State and local governments have issued municipal bonds to finance long-term projects for centuries.
-Today, there are $3.7 trillion in municipal bonds outstanding, more than $200 billion of which finance electric power-related investments.
-These include investments in power generation, distribution, reliability, demand control, efficiency, and emissions control—all of which are needed to deliver safe, affordable, and reliable electricity.
+Today, there are $3.2 trillion in outstanding municipal bonds.1 Historically, nearly three-quarters of the core infrastructure investment in the U.S. has been financed by state and local government bonds.
+This includes more than $60 billion in municipal bonds issued to finance public power investments.2 These include power generation, distribution, reliability, demand control, efficiency, and emissions control—all of which are needed to deliver safe, affordable, and reliable electricity.

 The federal tax exclusion of bond interest means issuers of all sizes can finance their investments affordably.
 For example, APPA estimates that a $25 million project would have cost $9 million less to finance if it had been financed with tax-exempt debt.
 A $250 million project would have cost roughly $79 million less.
 These savings result in more critical investments in infrastructure and essential services by state and local governments and lower costs for the services they provide.
 Also, municipal bonds are ideally suited to finance capital-intensive and long-lived public infrastructure, such as the assets of a public power utility, with the cost of investments repaid over time by the customers who use the infrastructure.

 Smaller issuers receive an additional benefit under current tax laws.
 Under current rules, banks generally cannot deduct the carrying cost for tax-exempt bonds.
 A small-issuer exception to these rules is provided for bonds issued by a locality intending to issue $10 million or less in debt in any given year.
 This gives banks better access to a secure investment vehicle and more importantly creates a greater appetite for debt issued by small state and local entities that might otherwise have difficulty finding affordable financing for critical projects.